5 from 30 votes

 • For longer storage, freeze in individual portions (Souper Cubes work great!) for easy reheating later.

-Hope you love this easy weeknight dinner idea!
+Hope you love this easy weeknight dinner!
 If you try it, make sure to ⭐️ rate and review the recipe below.
 Also, make sure to follow along for the latest recipes!

 Instant Pot Zuppa Toscana

-This easy recipe for Instant Pot Zuppa Toscana is a great copycat for the Olive Garden soup.
-Loaded with Italian sausage, bacon, and kale!
+This Instant Pot Zuppa Toscana is a rich, creamy Olive Garden copycat soup loaded with Italian sausage, crispy bacon, tender potatoes, and kale - all ready in about 30 minutes.

 5 from 30 votes